-I spent three years as a Natural Language Processing researcher at the University of Strasbourg (France), where I worked on labelling data and fine-tuning BERT, one of the first LLM, for coreference resolution in French.
-My work resulted in several peer-reviewed scientific papers (see Google Scholar).
+I spent three years in Natural Language Processing research at the University of Strasbourg, where I worked on coreference resolution for French.
+This involved data annotation, linguistic analysis, and fine-tuning early transformer-based models (LLM) such as BERT.
+My work led to several peer-reviewed scientific papers and open-source research tools.

-In the last five years, I've focused on developing SaaS applications for two B2B cybersecurity startups, Cogiceo and Mantra.
-At Cogiceo, I built tools for automated analysis and vulnerability scoring of Android apps and browser extensions.
-At Mantra, I've developed systems for real-time email analysis to detect phishing attacks.
+After that, I moved into industry and joined B2B cybersecurity startups.
+At Cogiceo, I built internal tools and worked on a SaaS product for automated analysis of Android applications.
+At Mantra, I developed systems for real-time email analysis to detect phishing attacks.

 If you’d like to connect or discuss a project, feel free to reach out at bruno@boberle.com.